Dan-Bird/sandbox-modal-exercise/decisionLog.md

 1.i.
 My next case is to ensure that the Modal can be rendered on demand, so that it's not always present on initial render.

+1.j.
+Now I have asserted I can open the modal on demand, I need a way to close it again.
+Within my current implementation, the rendering of the Modal is determined by the boolean value of it's `isOpen` prop.
+There are a few cases to consider when closing the modal:

+- We will need a close button within the modal itself for users to click.
+- We will need to allow users to press the Esc key to close the modal
+- We will need to allow users to click outside of the modal to close it.
+This one is a common feature with most modals and so users would already have a learned behaviour and expectation for this to work.

+My first test will be to ensure a close button exists.